tarikh/newsletter_summary/README.md

 2.  **Activate the virtual environment**

-    If you created a virtual environment, make sure it's activated before running the script:

     ```bash
-    # On macOS/Linux:
-    source venv/bin/activate
-    # On Windows:
+    source venv/bin/activate  # On macOS/Linux
-    # venv\Scripts\activate
+    # venv\Scripts\activate  # On Windows
     ```

-3.  **Run the script**
+3.  **Run the tool**

-    Execute the script from your terminal:
+    **The entry point is now `main.py` (not `summ.py`)**:

     ```bash
-    python summ.py
+    python main.py
     ```

     By default, this analyzes newsletters from the past 7 days.
 See Command-line Options below to customize.

 4.  **First-time Authentication**

-    The *very first time* you run the script, it will open a browser window.
+    The *very first time* you run the tool, it will open a browser window.
 You'll need to:
     - Log in to the Google account associated with the Gmail inbox you want to analyze.
-    -   Grant the script permission to **view your email messages and settings** (this is the `gmail.readonly` scope).
+    - Grant the tool permission to **view your email messages and settings** (this is the `gmail.readonly` scope).
-    After successful authentication, the script will create a `token.json` file to store the authorization credentials, so you won't need to authenticate via the browser on subsequent runs (unless the token expires or is revoked).
+    After successful authentication, the tool will create a `token.json` file to store the authorization credentials, so you won't need to authenticate via the browser on subsequent runs (unless the token expires or is revoked).

 5.  **View the Results**

-    The script will output progress messages to the console.
+    The tool will output progress messages to the console.
 Once finished, it will generate a markdown file named `ai_newsletter_summary_YYYYMMDD_to_YYYYMMDD.md` in the project directory.
 The filename reflects the actual date range of the newsletters analyzed.
 Open this file to view your summarized report.

 ## Command-line Options

-You can modify the script's behavior using these optional flags:
+You can modify the tool's behavior using these optional flags:

 -   `--days N`: Specify the number of past days to retrieve emails from.
     ```bash
-    # Analyze newsletters from the past 14 days
-    python summ.py --days 14
+    python main.py --days 14
     ```
     (Default: `7`)

 -   `--prioritize-recent` / `--no-prioritize-recent`: Enable or disable giving higher weight to more recent newsletters during topic extraction.
     ```bash
-    # Disable recency weighting
-    python summ.py --no-prioritize-recent
+    python main.py --no-prioritize-recent
     ```
     (Default: enabled)

 -   `--breaking-news-section` / `--no-breaking-news-section`: Enable or disable the separate "Just In" section in the report, which highlights headlines from the very latest newsletters (last ~24 hours).
     ```bash
-    # Disable the "Just In" section
-    python summ.py --no-breaking-news-section
+    python main.py --no-breaking-news-section
     ```
     (Default: enabled)

+## Modular Architecture

+The codebase is now organized into the following modules for clarity and maintainability:

+- `auth.py` — Gmail authentication
+- `fetch.py` — Email fetching
+- `nlp.py` — Topic extraction
+- `llm.py` — LLM analysis
+- `report.py` — Report generation
+- `main.py` — Entry point (run this file to use your tool)
+- `summ.py` — Now just a stub, instructing users to use `main.py`

 ## Customization

 For more advanced modifications:

--   To modify the number of key topics extracted, adjust the `num_topics` argument in the `extract_key_topics` function call within `main()`.
+-   To modify the number of key topics extracted, adjust the `num_topics` argument in the `extract_key_topics` function call within `main.py`.
--   To change the specific LLM prompt, analysis approach, or the LLM model used (e.g., a different Claude model), edit the `analyze_with_llm` function.
+-   To change the specific LLM prompt, analysis approach, or the LLM model used (e.g., a different Claude model), edit the `analyze_with_llm` function in `llm.py`.
--   To customize the final report format or content, modify the `generate_report` function.
+-   To customize the final report format or content, modify the `generate_report` function in `report.py`.
--   To add more stop words for NLP processing, update the `additional_stops` set in the `extract_key_topics` function.
+-   To add more stop words for NLP processing, update the `additional_stops` set in the `extract_key_topics` function in `nlp.py`.

 ## Troubleshooting

--   **NLTK Resource Errors**: If you encounter errors like `Resource punkt not found.` during the first run, the script attempts to download them automatically.
+-   **NLTK Resource Errors**: If you encounter errors like `Resource punkt not found.` during the first run, the tool attempts to download them automatically.
 If automatic download fails (e.g., due to network issues), you might need to run the following in a Python interpreter within your activated virtual environment:
     ```python
     import nltk
     nltk.download('punkt')
     nltk.download('stopwords')
     ```

--   **Authentication Issues / `token.json` Errors**: If you face persistent authentication problems or errors related to `token.json`, try deleting the `token.json` file and re-running the script.
+-   **Authentication Issues / `token.json` Errors**: If you face persistent authentication problems or errors related to `token.json`, try deleting the `token.json` file and re-running the tool.
 This will force the authentication flow again.
 Ensure your `credentials.json` file is correct and hasn't been revoked in Google Cloud Console.

 -   **API Rate Limits**: Be aware that both the Gmail API and the Anthropic API have usage limits.
 If you process a very large number of newsletters frequently, you might encounter rate limiting.
 Check the respective documentation for details.